OfficeDev/Office-IT-Pro-Deployment-Scripts/Create-TelemetryEnvironment/README_Deploy-OfficeTelemetry.md

 The 2013 or 2016 administrative templates need to be installed on the Domain Controller.

+.NET Framework 3.5 must be installed.
+If it is not enabled the script will enable it.

 ###Example

 ####Install SQL, configure a database, install the telemetry processor, and enable the agent to upload data